Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 <<_appendix_p4_reserved_keywords>>
 ```

+Note that at at least `:` and `/` characters in the section title are
+omitted, _not_ replaced with an underscore.

 If you are not sure, look in the output of `asciidoctor` runs to see
 if there are any warning messages about `possible invalid reference`.